chatnoir-eu/chatnoir-resiliparse/docs/man/parse.rst

 Resiliparse Parsing Utilities
 =============================

-The Parsing Utilities module is a library of helper classes or functions and models for parsing, processing, and transforming textual content, extracting structural or semantic information, and preparing raw web payloads for further processing.
+The Parsing Utilities module is a library of high-performance helper classes, functions, and models for parsing, processing, and transforming textual content, detecting encodings or content languages, and more.

 .. toctree::